FelixNgFender/cs4432/hw2/hw2.md

 ![tree6](./tree6.png)

 Remove 23 from N7.
-Since N7 has at least 1 key left, we are done.
+Since N7 has less than 2 entries, try to borrow from sibling N6 new.
+Fails because N6 new has only 2 entries.
+Merge N7 and N6 new.

+Since merge occurred, must delete entry (pointing to N7) from parent of N7 (N3).